elastic/elastic-otel-python-instrumentations/instrumentation/elastic-opentelemetry-instrumentation-openai/README.md

 ### Azure OpenAI Environment Variables

-Azure is different from OpenAI primarily in that a URL has an implicit model.
-This means it ignores the model parameter set by the OpenAI SDK.
-The implication is that one endpoint cannot serve both chat and embeddings at the same time.
-Hence, we need separate environment variables for chat and embeddings.
-In either case, the `DEPLOYMENT_URL` is the "Endpoint Target URI" and the `API_KEY` is the `Endpoint Key` for a corresponding deployment in https://oai.azure.com/resource/deployments

-* `AZURE_CHAT_COMPLETIONS_DEPLOYMENT_URL`
+The `AzureOpenAI` client extends `OpenAI` with parameters specific to the Azure OpenAI Service.

+* `AZURE_OPENAI_ENDPOINT` - "Azure OpenAI Endpoint" in https://oai.azure.com/resource/overview
-  * It should look like https://endpoint.com/openai/deployments/my-deployment/chat/completions?api-version=2023-05-15
+  * It should look like `https://<your-resource-name>.openai.azure.com/`
-* `AZURE_CHAT_COMPLETIONS_API_KEY`
+* `AZURE_OPENAI_API_KEY` - "API key 1 (or 2)" in https://oai.azure.com/resource/overview
-  * It should be in hex like `abc01...` and possibly the same as `AZURE_EMBEDDINGS_API_KEY`
+  * It should look be a hex string like `abc01...`
-* `AZURE_EMBEDDINGS_DEPLOYMENT_URL`
+* `OPENAI_API_VERSION` = "Inference version" from https://learn.microsoft.com/en-us/azure/ai-services/openai/api-version-deprecation
-  * It should look like https://endpoint.com/openai/deployments/my-deployment/embeddings?api-version=2023-05-15
+  * It should look like `2024-10-01-preview`
-* `AZURE_EMBEDDINGS_API_KEY`
-  * It should be in hex like `abc01...` and possibly the same as `AZURE_CHAT_COMPLETIONS_API_KEY`
+* `TEST_CHAT_MODEL` = "Name" from https://oai.azure.com/resource/deployments that deployed a model
+  that supports tool calling, such as "gpt-4o-mini".
+* `TEST_EMBEDDINGS_MODEL` = "Name" from https://oai.azure.com/resource/deployments that deployed a
+  model that supports embeddings, such as "text-embedding-3-small".

+Note: The model parameter of a chat completion or embeddings request is substituted for an identical deployment name.
+As deployment names are arbitrary they may have no correlation with a real model like `gpt-4o`

 ## License